 The reason for that is that people don’t take the time to learn the intricacies of options.
 Doing so however, gives you a great opportunity to make money in any market.

 You can day trade naked calls and puts, swing trade spreads and straddles.
-In fact, you can practice trading our real time stock alerts.

 The opportunities are endless.
 That means the profits are too.
 And the loss.
 So practice!

 There are two clues which can be gained from looking at a straddle.
 First is the market volatility which is expected from the security.
 The second clue is the expected trading range of this security by the date of expiration.

 Therefore, you’d need to decide if straddles are worth trading.
 That comes with study and practice.
 Don’t jump into advanced options trading without mastering the basics.

 If you need more help, take our options trading course.

 Frequently Asked Questions